 For some people, a check-up after four weeks can be necessary, and we sometimes offer this option as part of the procedure, especially if we have not treated you before.
 As part of the ‘start low, go slow’ philosophy, it may be necessary to add more threads to obtain the optimal result.
 If, however, we agree that you don’t need to, then you don’t have to come back.

-This treatment is uncomfortable and not for the squeamish.
-A local anaesthetic injection is used at the site entry of the needle, and further local anaesthetic injections can be added throughout the insertion of the thread if required.
+This treatment can be uncomfortable and it’s not for the squeamish.
+Numbing cream or a local anaesthetic injection is used at the site entry of the needle, and further local anaesthetic injections can be added throughout the insertion of the thread if required.
 Whilst the majority of the time all you’ll feel is a strange tugging sensation, there can be the odd area which can become slightly more painful.
 We do have various tricks to minimise any sensation at the time of treatment, such as the use of vibration, local and topical anaesthesia, and ice – but nothing can take away all sensation!
 After the treatment it can be sore, particularly on turning the head, or touching the area for a week or so afterwards.

 Immediately after treatment you can apply a surgical makeup if desired; we have some in the clinic.
 To avoid infection, you should not wear your own makeup for 48 hours.
 You must be sure to keep the entry points, where the thread has been placed, extremely clean.

 You’ll see an immediate lifting effect from the threads if you’re having treatment for tissue elevation.
 This will look its best after about one to two weeks.
 For monofilament threads for skin improvement, you’ll need to wait around four to six weeks to see benefits from the treatment.